Edward Winter (actor): Later career

 Winter was cast on M*A*S*H as Lt.
 Col. (later Col.) Flagg, becoming one of the program's more memorable and popular recurring characters.
 He appeared in seven episodes as Flagg during the show's 11-year run.
 The Flagg character was an intelligence agent (claiming to be C.I.A. several times) who brought a stereotypically paranoid, conspiracy-driven approach to his tasks.
 In some episodes his character was particularly vicious.

-Before his introduction as Flagg, Winter had appeared on the series as Captain Halloran.
-A number of fans have expressed the belief that Captain Halloran might have been one of Flagg's many aliases, especially as he said to Dr. Freedman, "we played poker once," which Captain Halloran had.
+Before his introduction as Flagg, Winter had appeared in the Season 2 episode "Deal Me Out" as Cpt.
+Halloran.
+A number of fans have expressed the belief that Halloran might have been one of Flagg's many aliases, especially as he said to Dr. Freedman, "we played poker once," which Cpt.
+Halloran had.
 However, this is debatable, as Halloran was a reasonably amiable character, whilst every other persona Flagg adopted was highly antagonistic, regardless of the alias.
 Winter reprised the role of Col. Flagg in an episode of the spin-off series AfterMASH in 1984.
 In 1985 he appeared in the pilot episode of Misfits of Science as an army officer who is killed trying to stop an insane general, played by Larry Linville.

-Winter also appeared in the TV show Alice, Season 2 Episode 7.
-He played Alice's possible boyfriend, Jack.
-Winter was a recurring character in the first season of the prime time sitcom Soap in 1977–78, portraying Congressman Walter McCallum, who was having an affair with the Tates' daughter, Eunice.

 In 1974, he played a pedophile in the Marcus Welby, M.D. episode "The Outrage".
 The same year, he appeared in the films The Parallax View and The Disappearance of Flight 412.
 In 1976, he appeared in the crime comedy Special Delivery.

-In 1975, he played Wes Greenfield in “The Bob Newhart Show” as an aspiring insurance company Executive.
+In 1975, he played Wes Greenfield in The Bob Newhart Show as an aspiring insurance company Executive.
 (Season 3, Episode 6 - The Gray Flannel Shrink).
 In 1976, he appeared in a season two episode of Phyllis, playing a boyfriend of Phyllis who comes out as gay.
-He also appeared in two memorable episodes of Dallas in 1981 as plastic surgeon Dr. Frank Waring, Mitch Cooper's mentor for a bit.
+He also appeared in two memorable episodes of Dallas in 1981 as plastic surgeon Dr. Frank Waring, Mitch Cooper's mentor.
+Winter also appeared in the TV show Alice, Season 2 Episode 7.
+He played Alice's possible boyfriend, Jack.
+Winter was a recurring character in the first season of the prime time sitcom Soap in 1977–78, portraying Congressman Walter McCallum, who was having an affair with the Tates' daughter, Eunice.
 In 1977, Winter appeared in an episode of Lou Grant titled "Housewarming," as a reporter who beat his wife.
 The same year, he appeared in the popular TV movie The Gathering, also starring Ed Asner, and "Never Con a Killer," the pilot for the crime drama The Feather and Father Gang.
 In 1976, he appeared in The Mary Tyler Moore Show, in which he played a congressman with a former tie to organized crime.
 He guest-starred in season one on The A-Team in the episode "Holiday in the Hills" and appeared in the season 5 episode "Road Games".